 I did a press trip with Headlands Coastal Lodge & Spa and stayed at their beautiful resort for two nights two years ago.
 Waking up to the view of the Haystack Rock and such easy access to the beach, climb the sand dune, explore Cape Kiwanda, and bike around town are some of my most favorite memories.

-Staying at Headlands is definitely a treat worth of a honeymoon or anniversary type of weekend.
-I am forever thankful for such cool and unique opportunity as a blogger.
+Staying at Headlands is definitely a treat worthy of a honeymoon or anniversary type of weekend.
+I am forever thankful for such a cool and unique opportunity as a blogger.
 Anyway, don’t feel like you have to spend that much money to have a fun time here!
 There are some affordable lodging options in the area, or you can totally just stop by for a few hours.